Zenika/spring-workshop/Slides/03_maven.md

 ## Maven plugins

-Every task of the build process is handled by a plugin, and all Maven core tasks are performed by plugins :
+Every task of the build process is handled by a plugin, even Maven core tasks :

  - *maven-clean-plugin*
  - *maven-compiler-plugin*